II. Accommodations – class days

 D. On Visitors

-1. Please feel free to invite guests to the Collegio for a visit, Mass or meals.
+1. Outside Pandemic situations, please feel free to invite guests to the Collegio for a visit, Mass or meals.
 We may entertain them at the Lobby area, snacks area or in the visitors’s parlor.
 Kindly refrain from chatting with your guests in the TV room, to allow others to watch a television program should they wish.

 2. To maintain a space where we all could always be assured of peace and silence, necessary for our prayers, studies and rest, visitors are not allowed in the first to the third floors.